-- Any use of exceptional threshold will be predicated on a successful ramp-up period where stability at the Operational Threshold of 200k migrations per day has been demonstrated. - Following successful conclusion of the ramp-up period the MCC will seek to implement the following: - T1- Exceptional Threshold utilised to accommodate errors and reverse migrations assuming 1% errors and 1% reverse migrations i.e. 4k events per day.
-This will allow 200k planned migrations per day to be incorporated into Capacity Envelopes. - T2 At the successful conclusion of the first operational sprint a Tranche of the exceptional capacity will be incorporated into planning for the next Sprint; 200k-250k.
-Given the planning cadence this will be available for Sprint 3. - T3 Assuming that there are no operational issues arising from the use of T2 three weeks into the execution of Sprint 3 a further tranche between 250k 280k will be made available for the planning of Sprint 4.
+- Any use of exceptional threshold will be predicated on a successful ramp-up period where stability at the Operational Threshold of 200k migrations per day has been demonstrated. - Following successful conclusion of the ramp-up period the MCC will seek to implement the following: - i.
+T1--Exceptional Threshold utilised to accommodate errors and reverse migrations assuming 1% errors and 1% reverse migrations i.e. 4k events per day.
+This is defined as the Reserved Capacity Factor (RCFC) as defined in the: - REF-4 MHHS-DEL2429-[03a] Calculations Monitoring and Control Parameters v2.1 ii.
+T2-At the successful conclusion of the first operational sprint a Tranche of the exceptional capacity will be incorporated into planning for the next Sprint; 200k-250k.
+Given the planning cadence this will be available for Sprint 3.
+Approval required by MCAG subject to a pre-defined set of success criteria.